 H2 blockers may be bought in lower doses at the store without a prescription.
-If you find yourself taking these most days for acid reflux symptoms for 2 weeks or more, make sure you see your doctor about your symptoms.
+If you find yourself taking these most days for 2 weeks or more for acid reflux symptoms, make sure you see your health care provider about your symptoms.

-If you have a peptic ulcer, your doctor may prescribe H2 blockers along with two or three other medicines for up to 2 weeks.
+If you have a peptic ulcer, your provider may prescribe H2 blockers along with 2 or 3 other medicines for up to 2 weeks.